hypersolutions/hypermock/README.txt

 Tests
 -----

 The tests use MSTest.
-In each test there is a #if statement at the top tp load the correct version of MSTest for each platform.
+In each test there is a #if statement at the top to load the correct version of MSTest for each platform.

 I have tried NUnit but although it seems to work, both R# and Test Explorer do not work consistently well (at time of writing).